-textbook

-recommended textbook: Operating Systems: Principles and Practice no required textbook alternative: Operating Systems: Three Easy Pieces (free PDFs!) some topics we'll cover where this may be primary textbook alternative: Silberchartz (used in previous semesters) full version: Operating System Concepts, Ninth Edition cheating: homeworks don't
+final is a combined final on 4 May at 7PM not during a "normal" final slot late policy there is a late policy on the website textbook recommended textbook: Anderson and Dahlin, Operating Systems: Principles and Practice no required textbook alt: Arpaci-Dusseau, Operating Systems: Three Easy Pieces (free PDFs!)

+some topics we'll cover where this may be primary textbook

+alternative: Silberchartz (used in previous semesters) full version: Operating System Concepts, Ninth Edition cheating: homeworks don't homeworks are individual no code from prior semesters (other than your own)

-- homeworks are individual - no code from prior semesters - no sharing code, pesudocode, detailed descriptions of code - no code from Internet/etc., with limited exceptions tiny things solving problems that aren't point of assignment ...credited where used in your code - e.g. code to split string into array for non-text-parsing assignment exception: something explicitly referred to by the assignent writeup in doubt: ask cheating: quizzes don't getting help office hours (will be posted soon)
+no sharing code, pesudocode, detailed descriptions of code

+no using code from Internet/etc., with limited exceptions tiny things solving problems that aren't point of assignment ...credited where used in your code e.g. code to split string into array for non-text-parsing assignment exception: something explicitly referred to by the assignent writeup in doubt: ask citation if using small amount of code clearly not point of assignment e.g. split string into array for non-text-parsing assignment e.g. filling arrays of pointers from vectors of strings not sure what counts? ask then make sure you cite where you got it in your code should not be other student, etc. - no sharing code if using code clearly part of major objective of assignment then don't e.g. if you find a shell online, don't use it solve the shell assignment cheating: quizzes don't waitlisted?